 Mina qualified as a solicitor in 2014 and worked in London and Birmingham before joining Stephensons in 2016.
 Most of Mina's previous experience has been dealing with community care, Court of Protection and public law (judicial review) matters.
 Mina has also worked in a family law department dealing with issues relating to children and social services.
 Prior to becoming a solicitor, Mina's background was in the not for profit sector and voluntary sector and for a number of years she worked at Rights of Women which provided free legal advice to women on issues including domestic violence, sexual violence and immigration.

-Mina currently represents vulnerable adults with mental health issues, physical disabilities and those who lack mental capacity to obtain care and support to meet their needs.
-This includes challenging unlawful assessments, obtaining the provision of treatment and suitable accommodation, obtaining support for carers and dealing with funding issues, including NHS funding.
+Mina regularly represents vulnerable adults and children with mental health issues, learning disabilities, physical disabilities and those who lack mental capacity to obtain care and support to meet their needs.
+This includes challenging unlawful assessments, obtaining the provision of care, treatment and/or suitable accommodation, obtaining support for carers and dealing with funding issues, including NHS funding.
 Mina often represents clients who lack capacity and are also subject to possession proceedings.

 Areas of specialism

 - Appeals against deprivation of liberty pursuant to s21A Mental Capacity Act 2005